 At the Ancient Tomb Lookout, you will see the following sign.

-And if you take a close view then you can see remains of the Ancient Cemetery of Jerusalem.
+And if you take a close view, you can see the remains of the Ancient Cemetery of Jerusalem.
 More specifically, you can see tomb entranceways.

 The Kidron Valley is the boundary between the living, in the City of David, and the dead, buried on the Mount of Olives across the way.
 Archaeologists surveyed approximately 50 burial caves in the village of Silwan that were r part of the cemetery of Jerusalem during the First Temple period.
 The burial caves, carved into the mountain above the Kidron Valley, served generations of aristocratic families in the Kingdom of Judah.
 Their entranceways were carved meticulously, their architectural plans precise, and their stonework of the highest quality.
 Some bear the remains of ancient Hebrew inscriptions.

-Take a look at holes in the wall beneath the houses to the left.
+Look at holes in the Wall beneath the houses to the left.

 From the lookout, we continue going down the stairs till we reach Warren’s Shaft.

 Warren’s Shaft: An ancient vertical shaft, 30 m in height, named after the British researcher Charles Warren who discovered it in 1867.
 For a long time, researchers assumed that the shaft was part of the ancient water system that gave the Canaanite residents of the city of Jebus access to the Gihon Spring in times of siege.
 Since the 1995 excavations, the accepted assumption is that the shaft was only made during the period of the Kingdom of Judah and that the Canaanites drew water from a large pool excavated in the rock within the city’s fortification walls.